 Global Server Coverage

-Netflix content can’t hide from ExpressVPN’s 1,500+ servers in 94 countries around the world.
+Netflix content can’t hide from NordVPN’s 5,200+ servers in 60 countries around the world.

 If you want to protect your subscription payment information, take advantage of the provider’s Bitcoin payment option.

-ExpressVPN is, in my not-so-humble opinion, the best way to access American Netflix, no matter where you’re located.
+NordVPN is, in my not-so-humble opinion, the best way to enjoy American Netflix, no matter where you’re located.